Vallejo mayor says 1st floor of City Hall uninhabitable after break-in, fire

 Mayor Sampayan is holding a press conference at 1 p.m. to make a statement.

-An officer-involved shooting following a looting was reported at a Walgreens in Vallejo at 12:30 a.m.
+An officer-involved shooting followed looting reported at a Walgreens in Vallejo at 12:30 a.m.
 Tuesday.
 That led to a confrontation with another person who rammed into a patrol car and then led officers on a high-speed chase, police said.

-The mayor said Tuesday he had no information about this shooting.
+The mayor initially said Tuesday he had no information about the shooting.

+An 8 p.m. curfew is in effect nightly in Solano County until further notice.